-As mentioned in Section 3.2, backward encoding optimizes for read queries, but introduces some write amplification-the similar source record needs to be updated to its encoded form.
+As discussed in Section 3.2, backward encoding optimizes for read queries, but introduces some write amplification-record insertion triggers the source record to be delta compressed and updated on disk.
+The problem is exacerbated somewhat with hop encoding, where inserting a hop base causes writeback not only to the source record, but also to the adjacent bases on each hop level.
 For heavy insertion bursts, this could significantly increase the number of disk writes, leading to visible performance degradation.